tstibbs/geo-bagging/README.md

 I'm not good with colours or icons; I'd welcome any contributions.

 ## Unit tests
 There are some basic unit tests covering some of the functionality.
-To run these go here https://tstibbs.github.io/geo-bagging/test/qunit_suite/test.html or run these commands:
+To run these go here https://tstibbs.github.io/geo-bagging/test.html or run these commands:
 ```
+cd ui
 npm install
-npm test
+npm run test
 ```

 ## Integration with other sites
-As a demonstration of some things this project can be used for, some basic integration with trigpointing.uk has been created, see [Integration](integration/trigpointing.md) for details.
+As a demonstration of some things this project can be used for, some basic integration with trigpointing.uk has been created, see [Integration](ui/src/includes/integration/trigpointing.md) for details.

 ## Licence
 Please see [here](Licences.md) for important information regarding the licence of this project.